 Within these metrics, you can create custom queries to answer your most important questions about your leads and opportunities.
 Plus, you can use Calculated Metrics to compare certain metrics to others.

-"Smart Reporting Is certainly helpful to get me to understand where we are as a company and performance levels"
+"Master Metrics is certainly helpful to get me to understand where we are as a company and performance levels"

 - Aaron Snyder, Perfect Quote